pcurl1986/School_District_Analysis/README.md

 ### Scores By School Size

-In terms of school size, there were no changes in scores for small and large schools.Only the scores for medium schools have been affected.
+In terms of school size, there were no changes in scores for small and large schools.
+Only the scores for midsize schools have been affected.

 * % Passing Math reduced from 94% to 88%
 * % Passing Reading reduced from 97% to 91%